This article includes links to our travel partners at Tripadvisor, where you can read traveller reviews, book tours and plan your visit to Seattle.

 - Getting There: As part of the tour package, you can be picked up directly from the airport or airport hotels.

-- Plan Your Visit: Check out Tripadvisor for more tour details and reservation options.
+- Plan Your Visit: Visit Tripadvisor for more tour details and reservation options.

-With Seattle Airport being just 14 miles away from downtown and its iconic skyline, you’ll have plenty of options for public/private transportation there.
+With Seattle Airport being just 14 miles from downtown and its iconic skyline, you’ll have plenty of public/private transportation options.

 Public transit options: